jckuri/Project4EnhancingApplications/README.md

 kubernetes         ClusterIP      10.0.0.1      <none>          443/TCP        26h
 ```

+I execute this command to run the `load-generator`:

 ```
 kubectl run -it --rm load-generator --image=busybox /bin/sh
 ```

+Once inside the `load-generator`, I execute this infinite while loop to overload the LoadBalancer:

 ```
 while true; do wget -q -O- 40.85.149.193; done
 ```

+As a result, an infinite number of requests are asked to the LoadBalancer:

 ![submission-screenshots/kubernetes-cluster/synthetic_load.png](submission-screenshots/kubernetes-cluster/synthetic_load.png)

 ![submission-screenshots/kubernetes-cluster/alert_rule_details.png](submission-screenshots/kubernetes-cluster/alert_rule_details.png)